 In the United States, restless legs syndrome may affect 5 to 15% of people, but only about 2 to 3% have significant symptoms.
-It is particularly common among people older than 50.
 Most people with restless legs syndrome also have symptoms of periodic limb movement disorder, but most people with periodic limb movement disorder do not have restless legs syndrome.

 What causes restless legs syndrome and periodic limb movement disorder is unknown.
 But one third or more of people with restless legs syndrome have family members with the syndrome.
 Risk factors include the following: